edupro26/edupro26/README.md

-Hi 👋 Welcome to my profile
+👋 Welcome to my profile
 ================================

 My name is Eduardo.
 I am currently on my 3rd year of Computer Science at FCUL.